-Staff strive to preserve and maintain the dignity, individuality and privacy of all residents within a warm and supportive atmosphere and, in so doing, are sensitive to their ever changing needs.
+Staff strive to preserve and maintain the dignity, individuality and privacy of all the people we support within a warm and homely atmosphere and, in so doing, are sensitive to their ever changing needs.
 Such needs may be medical/therapeutic (for physical and mental welfare), cultural, psychological, spiritual, emotional and social.

 All staff are appropriately qualified to deliver the highest standards of care and support and an ongoing staff training programme ensures that these high standards are met and maintained in line with the latest developments in Care Practice in accordance with current legislation and regulations monitored and inspected by the Care Quality Commission.
 We have a policy of succession planning to ensure continuity of leadership, and staff are also encouraged to seek additional opportunities for continuous professional development in associated areas of expertise.